sysalto/ReactiveReports/README.md

 The license is LGPL.
 Please see LICENSE.md.
 According to this license, **Reactive Reports is free to use and modify, for both Open Source and commercial uses.**

-ReactiveReports can be used in Scala 2.12 and in Java 8.
+ReactiveReports can be used in Scala 2.12 and in Java 7 and 8.

 As running examples, please see `com.sysalto.report.examples.mutualFunds.MutualFundsReport` and `com.sysalto.report.examples.rss.RssReport`.
 The output of  MutualFundsReport is MutualFunds.pdf.